Destiny World Tour

-The Destiny World Tour was the third concert tour by the Jacksons to promote the group's Destiny album.
+The Destiny World Tour was the third concert tour by the Jacksons to promote their album Destiny (1978).
 The tour began on January 22, 1979, with their opening concert in Bremen, West Germany.
-They visited 2 continents and 12 countries, playing approximately 83 concerts in the United States alone.
-The tour concluded in Hawaii on January 13, 1980.
+They visited 3 continents and 12 countries, playing approximately 83 concerts in the United States alone.
+The tour concluded in Honolulu, Hawaii on January 13, 1980.

 Overview

 The tour began on January 22, 1979, in Bremen, West Germany shortly after the release of the Destiny album the previous December.
 The tour jolted through 2 continents, playing concerts in Europe and North America.
 Before taking on an approximately 80-city tour in the United States.
 The Jacksons took a four-month break from touring after the concert at the Greensboro Coliseum on June 10, 1979 so lead singer Michael Jackson could finish working on his solo album Off the Wall, which would be released exactly two months later.